mach-composer/mach-composer-cli/docs/src/prerequisites/aws.md

 The full URL of this hosted zone can be configured in the MACH configuration.

 !!! note "API routings"
-    MACH will make sure the API Gateway is created and a SSL certificate is created.
+    MACH will make sure the API Gateway is created and a SSL certificate is created.<br>
     Each component is responsible for creating the correct routing to the Lambda endpoints.

 ### IAM deploy role